Review

 Posted in Review

-Spice up your day and do a trip to Roodebloem road wouldn't be complete without ending up at this lovely restaurant, A glammed up Victorian house situated in the heart of Woodstock.
-Rich purples, reds and silver were used to create the decor.
-I loved the fact that the restauranteur welcomed...
+Spice up your day and take a trip to Roodebloem Road, which wouldn't be complete without ending up at this lovely restaurant.
+A tarted-up Victorian house situated in the heart of Woodstock.
+Rich purples, reds, and silver were used to create the decor.
+I loved that the restaurateur welcomed...

 Mosselberg On Grotto Beach Hermanus